oliviacweb/protest-incidents/README.md

 ## Turing Front End Mod 3 final solo project
 This app allows people to search by state and then city to find stories of police brutality against protesters.
 You can choose a state from the drop down menu, get a list of cities and an 'all cities' option, click on the button you'd like to view and then see cards displaying info about particular incidents.
 You can then click the star at the top of the card to save the story from that city.
 And press View saved stories to view the ones you've saved.
+For this project we were tasked with choosing and working with our own api.
+The api I used can be found here: https://raw.githubusercontent.com/2020PB/police-brutality/data_build/all-locations.json

 ## Screenshots
 <img href="https://imgur.com/wgHbkyE"><img src="https://i.imgur.com/wgHbkyE.png" title="source: imgur.com" />